 THE PAYMENTS ON ACCOUNT SYSTEM

 On the one hand, yes.
-Most of the employees paying under PAYE can relax, safe in the knowledge that the management of their tax liabilities is, in effect, taken out of their control.
+Most employees paying under PAYE can relax, safe in the knowledge that the management of their tax liabilities is, in effect, taken out of their control.
 Their employer deducts their taxes for them and pays them to HMRC on their behalf.
-In some respects, it could be argued that this goes some way in reducing the psychological burden of tax, or even, for individuals whose only income is taxed this way, removing it altogether.
+It could be argued that this goes some way in reducing the psychological burden of tax, or even, for individuals whose only income is taxed this way, removing it altogether.

-An employee at a web-design business earns £2,000 before tax in January 2017.
-Their employer will deduct tax in their monthly payroll under the PAYE system and pay it over to HMRC on the employee’s behalf, paying the employee the balancing figure.
-The next time this employee will pay tax on employment income is February 2017, when they are next paid.
+An employee at a web-design business earns £2,000 before tax in January 2019.
+Their employer will deduct tax in their monthly payroll under the PAYE system and pay it over to HMRC on the employee’s behalf.
+The employee will then be paid the balancing figure.
+The next time this employee will pay tax on employment income is February 2019, when they are next paid.

-A self-employed web designer earns £2,000 on a job in January 2017.
-They run their accounting period on a calendar year and so this income is included in their accounts to the year ended 31 December 2017, which falls into the 2017/18 tax year ending 5 April 2018.
-The tax due on the profits from the job in January 2017 is therefore due by 31 January 2019.
+A self-employed web designer earns £2,000 on a job in January 2019.
+They run their accounting period on a calendar year, so this income is included in their accounts to the year ended 31 December 2019.
+This falls into the 2019/20 tax year ending 5 April 2020.
+The tax due on the profits from the job in January 2019 is therefore due by 31 January 2021.
 Subject to the individual falling within the payments on account system, the next time they will pay tax is the following January.

 The payments on account system was introduced to go some way in remedying this.
 It requires qualifying individuals to make early ‘deposits’ against their future tax bills, reducing the time between when the income is earned and the tax is paid.

-Payments on account are split into two equal payments: one at 31 January, the time at which you are due to pay your previous years’ tax liability, and one at 31 July.
+Payments on account are split into two equal payments: one on 31 January, the time at which you are due to pay your previous years’ tax liability, and one on 31 July.
 These payments are then deducted from the taxpayer’s next tax bill, leaving either a smaller amount payable, known as the “balancing payment”, or an overpayment that they can reclaim.

 So what does this practically mean for tax payers paying under self-assessment as opposed to PAYE?